How Much Does it Cost to Register a Company in Singapore

 Generally, it takes about 1-3 days to make a standard company stamp in SG.
 The corresponding charges range between S$19 and S$40, with rubber stamps typically costing less than self-inking stamps.

-However, if you choose to work with a specialized corporate service provider you can get the stamps faster and for much less.
+However, if you choose to work with a Singapore corporate service provider you can get the stamps faster and for much less.

 Ready to register your company in Singapore?
 Discover the costs and requirements involved.